-This submission accepted to be included in a book publication, Not Going Home, to be released Jan ’20 by True Pine Publishing.
+This submission was included in the book publication, Not Going Home, released Jan ’20 by Tall Pine Publishing.

 The Incarnation as Embodiment

 Our bodies are a beautiful display of God’s creative work.
 The Holy Spirit wants to make His home in us and He wants us to be at home in ourselves.
-Embodiment practices such as yoga and meditation, educational advances in Women’s Health, and an inspired awareness of the intricacies of the Feminine Energy Cycle are powerful spiritual practices that women can embrace as a part of our holy journey.
+A part of our spiritual journey we should be embracing embodiment practices such as yoga and meditation.
+We should rejoice in educational advances in Women’s Health and an awareness of the Feminine Energy Cycle.

 Myth: Our bodies are cursed and cannot be trusted.
 Connecting with our bodies is a new age, witchcraft trick and forces us to abandon our faith.

-It is devastating that when people set out to learn the wisdom of their body they often disconnect from God.
+Tragically, often when people set out to learn the wisdom of the body they disconnect from God.
 The Spirit of God wants to meet us in our bodies; giving peace to tension, whispering truth into stillness, and blessing joyful expressions of dance, sex, and movement.

 Our bodies are GOOD